 Q2: What types of accommodations can I expect on a luxury EBC trek?

 Luxury EBC treks offer accommodations in upscale lodges and lodges with better amenities than traditional teahouses.
-These lodges often feature comfortable beds, on-suite bathrooms, heating, and better insulation to keep you warm in colder temperatures.
+These lodges often feature comfortable beds, en-suite bathrooms, heating, and better insulation to keep you warm in colder temperatures.

 Luxury treks offer gourmet meals prepared by experienced chefs.
 You can expect a diverse menu with both local and international cuisine, and dietary restrictions are often accommodated.